coderaven/coderaven/README.md

 I'm Raven 🦅, an entrepre-nerd and software engineer - always on lookout to create things that will make the world a better place - one code and a cup of coffee at a time. :wink: 🚀

 👨‍💻 I do:
-- Full Stack Web and Mobile App Development with Heavy Preferences on Typescript / Javascript / C#. 🤖
+- Full Stack Web and Mobile App Development with Heavy Preferences on .Net / C# / Typescript. 🤖
 - Help SMEs grow by introducing them to innovative and pratical technology-based solutions. 💼
 - Nativescript / Xamarin 📱, Angular 🚀  and Node / NestJs 🖥️
-- Devops in Google Cloud Engine, and mostly using Docker / Docker-Compose / GKE ☁️
+- Devops in Google Cloud Engine or Azure, and mostly using Docker / Docker-Compose / GKE ☁️
 - Work with and develop Apps and Websites used by thousands of active users. 🕸️
 - Work with Machine Learning Researches focusing on Computer Vision, and Natural Language Processing.
 - I use Python 🐍, for daily fun and automation
 - A Programming [Vlog](https://www.youtube.com/channel/UCWjOAD7q-sWi-vM803PZFHw) in my local dialect 🎬
-- Help people at [StackOverflow](https://stackoverflow.com/users/689601/raven) (Mostly Angular, Typescript, NodeJs, Javascript or Nativescript related stuff) 💬
+- Help people at [StackOverflow](https://stackoverflow.com/users/689601/raven) (Mostly .Net, Angular, Typescript, NodeJs, Javascript or Nativescript related stuff) 💬
 - More often than not participate in organizing Developer Meetups, Talks, and Developer Community Events. 📣